 - Stop letting your washing machine spin at full speed by changing the wash programme, or preferably if you have options to reduce the spin speed of the final spin reduce it to 1000 rpm or as near as they will allow.
 If you are seriously concerned maybe even down to 800 rpm.
 Logic dictates that the faster one is spinning the more likely and the worse an incident could be.

 I can’t guarantee these tips will prevent any incident, and some may argue it’s an over reaction to even follow these steps.
 People have to make up their own mind.
 It is true that statistically it’s very unlikely to happen to any specific washing machine, presumably even ones with affected model numbers.
-The main thing to bear in mind is to limit people’s exposure to them whilst doing a load.
-As with all washing machines and other appliances like dishwashers and tumble dryers my advice is to never leave them on totally unattended or when in bed.

 PREVIOUS COMMENTS TRANSFERRED: I’ve decided to copy and paste all previous comments that had been added to this article when it was on Washerhelp for reference.
-Therefore the first few pages of comments will appear to have come from me.
+Therefore the first few pages of comments below will appear to have come from me.

 Hi Lisa.
 It’s likely they are telling the truth.
 Anything different would be an extremely serious issue.